 (f) Status.
 The opinion is a "regular" Tax Court opinion, not a "memorandum opinion," implying an element of "law-making" that every Tax Court judge is obliged to follow and not just the application of law to particular facts.
-The decision is appealable to the Court of Appeals for the Eighth Circuit.

 (4) Observations: Comparisons and Contrasts with Previous Cases